 There’s no shortage of fantastic adventure modules available for D&D 5e.
-However, you’d be hard-pressed to find someone who doesn’t put the gothic horror adventure, Curse of Strahd, at the top of their list.
+However, you’d be hard-pressed to find someone who doesn’t put the gothic horror adventure,

 At least in the top 3!